 However, where AVIF shines the most is with low-fidelity lossy compression.
-With highly compressed images, AVIF retains detail and appeal much better than other image formats like JPEG.
-The appeal is simply the absence of compression artifacts like color banding and blockiness.
+AVIF retains detail and appeals much better than other image formats like JPEG with compressed images.
+The appeal is the absence of compression artifacts like color banding and blockiness.
 This property makes AVIF a popular choice for web delivery due to the file format's small file size to quality ratio.

 BMP doesn't support lossy compression, and therefore any bitmap file will have a drastically larger file size.
 For example, a 53.7MB BMP file can be converted using AVIF.io to become a 4.66MB file and retain its quality.
 That's a whopping 92% reduction for a photo file.

-The extortionate file sizes of BMP images, uncompressed and compressed with lossless compression, make the file format wholly unsuitable for web use.
-AVIF features great lossless compression that yields images with much smaller file sizes for those unwilling to use lossy methods.
+The extortionate file sizes of BMP images, uncompressed and compressed with lossless compression, make the file format unsuitable for web use.
+AVIF features great lossless compression yielding images with much smaller file sizes for those unwilling to use lossy methods.
 However, AVIF's fantastic lossy compression algorithm means the format is perfect for web delivery and storage efficiency.

 BMP is a much faster image format.
 However, this may not translate to being faster for end-users.
-With much larger file sizes, bitmaps take longer to transfer, both across the web and locally.
+With much larger file sizes, bitmaps take longer to transfer across the web and locally.

-Animation, overlays, and depth map support are entirely missing features with the BMP image format.
+Animation, overlays, and depth map support are missing features with the BMP image format.

 Both AVIF and BMP support alpha transparency, allowing both formats for transparent text and graphics.